 This version of Southern red rice is baked with some bacon and minced ham.
 The dish is similar to a jambalaya.
 Green onions are added along with chopped onions for extra flavor and color, and diced tomatoes provide the moisture.

 Add a bit of broth or water as the rice bakes if needed.

 The "Lowcountry" is a region located along the coast of South Carolina, and it includes the Sea Islands.
 The region is rich in culture and history.
-South Carolina was a leading producer of rice for nearly two centuries, from the late 1600s to the mid 1880s.
-The end of the Civil War and slavery was part of the reason for the decline in rice as a major crop, along with International competition, weather, and land restraints.
+South Carolina was a leading producer of rice for nearly two centuries, from the late 1600s to the mid-1880s.
+The end of the Civil War and enslavement of African people was part of the reason for the decline in rice as a major crop, along with International competition, weather, and land restraints.